ontop/ontop-website/jobs/README.md

 - PhD student (**the deadline of the application in 2020 is 13th, July**, see <https://www.inf.unibz.it/krdb/phd/>)
 - Research assistant / Scientific programmer / PostDoc researcher

-In you are interested, please get in touch with [Prof. Diego Calvanese](http://www.inf.unibz.it/~calvanese/) or [Dr. Guohui Xiao](https://www.ghxiao.org/).
+If you are interested, please get in touch with [Prof. Diego Calvanese](http://www.inf.unibz.it/~calvanese/) or [Dr. Guohui Xiao](https://www.ghxiao.org/).

 ## Ontopic